Akuli/catris/local-playing.md

 python3 -m catris
 ```

-If you want to use the web UI, you also need to start a web server in a second terminal:
+If you want to use the web UI, you also need to start a web server in a second terminal.
+The server must be started from the `web-ui` directory.

 ```
-cd catris
+cd web-ui
 python3 -m http.server
 ```